 This is so far from the truth.
 There are umpteen conversation marketing platforms available in the market, which are inexpensive and reasonably priced.

-In fact, if the price is a constraint, then as a small business, you should not continue to pump in large sums of money into expensive email campaigns.
+In fact, if the price is a constraint, then as a small business, you should not continue to pump in large sums of money into an expensive lead generation tool or ineffective email campaigns.

 - 65% of customers feel nice about themselves and the company after they solve a problem without talking to a live person.
 61% feel that chatbots give faster answers.

 - Conversations between users and companies on Facebook Messenger have a 30% better return than retargeting.